Docker images

 We use supervisord

-to run multiple services (unix processes) in the background.
+to run multiple (unix processes) in the background.
 A real web application needs more than just a webserver.
 E.g. a cron daemon to run scheduled processes, postfix to send mails, etc.

 But when running multiple processes, you must redirect all outputs to stderr/stdout of those processes.
 We configured all our services not to write container internal files but to output everything on stdout/stderr.